armgill/xrayassistant/README.md

 ---

 **Note**: This tool is for educational and research purposes.
 Always consult with qualified dental professionals for actual medical diagnosis.
-**Note**: This tool is for educational and research purposes.
-Always consult with qualified dental professionals for actual medical diagnosis.